By Sterling McGinn

 “I repeat it to anyone that will listen—rates will not go down—we cannot reduce our water rate charges,” Watkins said.
 “If folks are anticipating that, we just cannot afford it with the bonds that we have.”

 The board also heard a proposal for USDA funding application assistance.
+Click here to learn more about unique loan types for homes.
 The grant funding would be used for the lead water system replacement.
 The board heard information about the application from Matt Treado of the UPEA Engineers.

 Other business that evening included reports from village committees and officers, and the payment of village bills totaling $73,376.14, and Water and Light bills in the amount of $96,068.79.